mongodb/docs-realm/source/includes/api-details/swift/crud/read-filter-or-query-objects-description.rst

 Type-Safe Queries
 `````````````````

-To use the :ref:`Realm Swift Query API <ios-realm-swift-query-api>`, call
+To use the type-safe Swift Query API, call :swift-sdk:`.where
-:swift-sdk:`.where <Structs/Query.html>` with a closure that contains a query
+<Structs/Query.html>` with a closure that contains a query expression as an
-expression as an argument.
+argument.

 This query API provides compile-time type-safe query checking.
 Prefer using
 this API over the older string-based ``NSPredicate`` API.